Dean151/Dean-Blog/_posts/2016-08-06-renewing-the-blog.markdown

 The main motivation is that there is not enough traffic for french articles, and english is the standard language for any developer.

 It would have been nice to maintain a french version as a multilingual blog.
-I've tryed that, but it's already complicated to write stories, and translating them have becomen a bottleneck, so I've decided to stop.
+I've tried that, but it's already complicated to write stories, and translating them became a bottleneck, so I've decided to stop.

 ## What kind of article will I find now on the blog?

-It depends on what topic I want to abord, but it'll be mainly about computing and other software tweaks I've been into in my past.
-Web or iOS development, few tools I've tried like Pi.Hole, Homebridge... etc. Also I'll try to abord topic about security, IoT...
+It depends on what topic I want to aboard, but it'll be mainly about computing and other software tweaks I've been into in my past.
+Web or iOS development, few tools I've tried like Pi.Hole, Homebridge... etc. Also I'll try to aboard topic about security, IoT...

 The only main lock for this blog is that I don't always have enough time or motivation to write.
 Don't expect an new story each week.